georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 &nbsp;

-We can no examine some of the attributes of our new matrix `m`:
+We can now examine the attributes of our new matrix `m`:

 ~~~